decensas/terraform-azurerm-azure-virtual-desktop/README.md

 No outputs.
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## :warning: Security note
+>Be aware that the module sets role assignments on the resource group level.
+Meaning that *admins and users defined in the input variables will be given the same access to other VMs in the same resource group*.

 ## Features
  - [X] Azure AD authentication to hosts
  - [ ] Traditional AD authentication to hosts